ve3wwg/miniprintf/README.md

     0   Optional: Pad with leading zeros (d and x) w   Optional: Decimal field width

-    Forats %d, %x and %s are supported (only). '%%' prints as '%'.
+    Formats %d, %x and %s are supported (only). '%%' prints as '%'.

     Floating point is not supported, keeping this library minimal.